Antonio-Riccelli/mern-exercise-tracker-frontend/README.md

 Purpose of this project was for me to learn how to use MongoDB and Mongoose, and develop a MERN stack app.

 This repo only contains the frontend.
+The backend is stored on [https://github.com/Antonio-Riccelli/fcc-exercise-tracker](https://github.com/Antonio-Riccelli/fcc-exercise-tracker) and hosted on [https://fcc-exercise-trackr.herokuapp.com/](https://fcc-exercise-trackr.herokuapp.com/).

 ## Technologies